 A number of randomised, placebo-controlled, and double-blind clinical trials have been conducted for the evaluation of cranberry juice in prevention of recurrent UTI.
-However, the studies report both positive and negative outcome and a coherence of scientific assessment is lacking.
+However, the studies report both, positive and negative outcomes and a coherence of scientific assessment is lacking.
 There is also inconsistency between the studies regarding the criteria that were used to diagnose a UTI.
-It should be a clear definition of "breakthrough" cases in the studies and microbiologically confirmed UTI is considered the highest evidence of a breakthrough.